Contact us for help in responding to a DMCA takedown notice

 - Information location services - Search engines or websites that that provide links to other services

-Section 512 safe harbors are really set up to protect intermediaries.
-Not necessarily creator, but those hosting, linking to material, can take the material down and avoid copyright liability.
+Section 512 safe harbors are really set up to protect intermediaries, not necessarily the creator, but those hosting, linking to material, can take the material down and avoid copyright liability.

 So how do taken notices and this safe harbor effect my own website, blog, or podcast?

--If you allow people to submit content and then you broadcast, you could be subject to a takedown notice
+- If you allow people to submit content and then you broadcast, you could benefit from, and be subject to the DMCA safe harbor and takedown procedures

 -The people and websites that link into your content could also be subject to takedown notices, affecting the ability for your content to reach individuals.